miniEl/memory-game/README.md

 # Memory Game Project

-This a simple memory game.
+This is a simple memory game made with javascript.

 ## Table of Contents